• OVERVIEW

 All admitted students are required to provide official, sealed transcripts for courses that were still in progress or planned at time of application and were not updated in the Academic Update Process through the NursingCAS system.

 Acceptance is contingent on meeting all course requirements.
-Official transcripts are needed for all colleges attended.
-They must be mailed directly to NursingCAS by the issuing institution’s registrar’s office:
+Official transcripts are needed for all colleges attended and must be mailed directly to NursingCAS by the issuing institution’s registrar’s office:

 NursingCAS